adolincauthon/CS410-Rust/modcalc/README.md

 ### How'd it go?

 This went pretty well, it was a good assignment to git used to the Rust language and ecosystem.
 I didn't experience to many difficults.

+### Sources

+Both of the class textbooks and the wikipedia article linked within the assignment for the algorithm.
+No other outside sources.